-Chocolate Fudge Cake with Easy Fudge Frosting – a homemade, one-bowl chocolate cake covered in an easy fudge frosting that’s made from chocolate chips.
+Chocolate Fudge Cake with Easy Fudge Frosting.
+A homemade, old fashioned, easy to make one-bowl chocolate cake covered in an easy fudge frosting that’s made from chocolate chips.

 A few points to keep in mind: